ziscky/mock-pesa/README.md

 ### Example Config
 `
-MaxAmount=70000 #Maximum amount allowed for an mpesa transaction
+MaxAmount=70000 #Maximum amount allowed for an mpesa transaction  <br />
-MinAmount=10 #Minimum amount allowed for an m-pesa transaction
+MinAmount=10 #Minimum amount allowed for an m-pesa transaction  <br />
-MaxCustomerTransactionPerDay=150000 #Maximum amount customer allowed to transact per day
+MaxCustomerTransactionPerDay=150000 #Maximum amount customer allowed to transact per day  <br />
-MerchantID="12345" #Paybill/BuyGoods
+MerchantID="12345" #Paybill/BuyGoods  <br />
-CallBackDelay=0 #Wait time(seconds) before your endpoint is called
+CallBackDelay=0 #Wait time(seconds) before your endpoint is called  <br />
-SAGPasskey="" #SAG passkey as given by safaricom,doesn't need to be valid as long as the same is used for requests'
-EnabledAPIS = ["c2b"] #currently only c2b, future: b2b,b2c,pbv
+SAGPasskey="" #SAG passkey as given by safaricom,doesn't need to be valid as long as the same is used for requests' <br /> EnabledAPIS = ["c2b"] #currently only c2b, future: b2b,b2c,pbv  <br />
 `

 ### Building From Source